 Ask the Experts

-MNDAWA hold an annual forum called Ask The Experts which is a open to anyone who has an interest in MND, including; people living with MND, their families, health professionals, service providers and students.
+MNDAWA holds an annual forum called Ask The Experts which is a open to anyone who has an interest in MND, including: people living with MND, their families, health professionals, service providers and students.
 The session is generally held in the afternoon and includes 3-4 guests speakers who are leaders in the field of MND.
 The speakers present on their areas of expertise and knowledge with an opportunity for the audience to ask questions.

 Newly Diagnosed Information Session

-MNDAWA hold a minimum of one newly diagnosed information sessions each year which is generally held in the evening and is presented by a specialised MND Neurologist.
+MNDAWA holds a minimum of one newly diagnosed information sessions each year which is generally held in the evening and is presented by a specialised MND Neurologist.
 The session provides information on MND and gives people living with MND and their families the opportunity to ask questions about the condition in a supportive environment.

 A Palliative Approach to Caring for People with Motor Neurone Disease, a workshop for health professionals.

 Developed by a project team at Curtin University led by Professor Samar Aoun, these workshops were created in response to an obvious need for people living with MND and their families to receive high quality care as they reach end of life.
 The workshops have been developed to give Health Professionals a better understanding of the care required by people living with MND and their families as they reach the end stage of their illness.
 People living with MND need an approach to care provision that will help them and their families cope with the complex symptoms associated with the disease, as well as the emotional, social and spiritual needs that they have.
-By adopting a palliative approach Health Professionals will be able to assist people living with MND and their family to live with dignity and to enjoy quality of life.
+By adopting a palliative approach, Health Professionals will be able to assist people living with MND and their family to live with dignity and to enjoy quality of life.